 Millar's Mention in Despatches it fails to note the date that he was Gazetted for the DCM.

-Missing fro Millar's service papers are his medical history sheet, This is unfortunate since this information might have
+Missing from Millar's service papers is his medical history sheet which is unfortunate since the information contained

 would probably have shed light on the nature of the wounds he suffered at Magersfontein and Praaderberg.

-With the end of the Anglo-Boer War, the 2/Black Watch sailed for India and aside form 15 days Millar would spend the
+With the end of the Anglo-Boer War, the 2/Black Watch sailed for India and Millar would spend, with the exception of

 Service & Good Conduct Medal in 1908 and in 1911 took part in the Delhi Durbar of George V and received the medal

 When Alexander Millar took his discharge at Gosport on 29 March 1912 he had served 22 years and 85 days with the

 colours.
-He had served that entire time span with the 2nd Battalion and had a absolutely spotless record.
-He was now 40
+He had served that entire time span with the 2nd Battalion and had an absolutely spotless record.
+He was now

 40 years old and had grown a full 1 1/4 inches in the intervening years.

 As of 1911 when the Census was taken in India, Alexander Millar was listed as single.
 I have not been able to locate

-records relating to a possible marriage or children that such a union may have produced.
-I believe that former Sergeant
+any records relating to a possible marriage or children that such a union may have produced.
+I believe that former

-Major Alexander Millar, DCM died on 9 December, 1923 at Dundee, Scotland.
+Sergeant Major Alexander Millar, DCM died on 9 December 1923 at Dundee, Scotland.